kssfilo/norl/README.md

 $ cat test4.txt|norl -Xpe '$_=`test -e ${$_}`'
 README.md
 package.json
+```

-# -X: same as x but path throw input line instead of stdout of shell command.checks $? result code each line then print input line if $?==0.
+-X: same as x but path throw input line instead of stdout of shell command.checks $? result code each line then print input line if $?==0.
 DONT stop execution if $!=0)

-# you can easy to create filter program with 'test' or 'grep' command
+you can easy to create filter program with 'test' or 'grep'.
+All data(code/stdin/stdout/cmd) is passed to -E <program> . try -E "console.error(JSON.stringify($_,null,2))" to see the object structure.(useful for debugging)
-```

 #### Tips